Changissnz/selfinterest/README.md

 innate appearance to be the kernel of knowledge that another human being uses to understand them and decide on their forecasts of them.
-This kernel of knowledge is not truthful enough in cases of deception, and the use of this kernel as the base to further action could very well inadvertently help the deceptive human being in benefitting without or with their additional deceptive actions.
+This kernel of knowledge is not truthful enough in cases of deception, and the use of this kernel as the base to further action could very well inadvertently benefit the deceptive human being with or without their additional deceptive actions.
 And a human being's deception by action could lead to their innate appearance, received as information by another human being, becoming deceptive to that other human being.
 The term "innate", as used in this categorization, should not be interpreted strictly in a biological or visual sense, for as already elaborated